openforcefield/openff-docs/source/install.md

 3. Close and reopen the terminal window and install the desired packages into a [new environment].
 The names of OpenFF packages can be found in the [projects list]:
     ```shell-session
-    $ mamba create -c conda-forge -n openff-env openff-toolkit openmm jupyter-notebook nglview
+    $ mamba create -c conda-forge -n openff-env openff-toolkit-examples
     ```

 4. To use a package, first activate the environment, then run the desired command.
-Activation lasts until you close the shell session:
+Activation lasts until you close the shell session.
+For example, run the Toolkit Showcase example:

     ```shell-session
     $ conda activate openff-env
+    $ openff-toolkit-examples --target offtk-examples
+    $ cd offtk-examples/toolkit_showcase
-    $ jupyter notebook "my-notebook.ipynb"
+    $ jupyter notebook toolkit_showcase.ipynb
     ```

 If that worked, you're all set!
 The rest of this page covers corner cases and how to manage Conda environments.
 For package-specific installation instructions, please see the individual [project docs].